Essential Steps for how-to-cook-pasta

 Overcooking Pasta

-Overcooked pasta is often mushy and less enjoyable.
-The key is to cook pasta until it’s al dente, which means “to the tooth” in Italian.
-This texture provides a satisfying bite and holds up better in sauces.
-To achieve this, start tasting the pasta a couple of minutes before the package’s suggested cooking time.
+Hard pasta can be mushy and the results are less fun.
+The trick is to cook pasta al dente, which means “to the tooth” in Italian.
+This texture gives a satisfying chew and stands up better in sauces.
+To do this, begin tasting the pasta several minutes before the package’s suggested cooking time.

 Rinsing Pasta After Cooking